-Conceptual prehension: apprehneding an eternal object - a possibility Positive prehension: actiovely apprehending a past actual entity; takes into oneself the experience of the past as material for self-creativity Concrescence is an actual entity's process of becoming concrete; it is the growing together of a many into the unity of one Creativity is the dynamic rhythm between the many and the one.
+Conceptual prehension: apprehending an eternal object - a possibility Positive prehension: actively apprehending a past actual entity; takes into oneself the experience of the past as material for self-creativity

+Negative prehension: blocks out the those elements of past actual entities that will not be incorporated into the present moment Concrescence is an actual entity's process of becoming concrete; it is the growing together of a many into the unity of one Creativity is the dynamic rhythm between the many and the one.
 There is continual advance from the universe disjunctively (the "many") to the universe conjunctively (the "one").
-The universe expands through unifications of itself in novel actual entities; each new actual entity offers itself as a member of a new multiplicity in need of unification: "The many become one, one" (Whitehead, op.cit., p.21; Farme The process of concrescence
+The universe expands through unifications of itself in novel actual entities; each new actual entity offers itself as a member of a new multiplicity in need of unification: "The many become one, and are increased by one" (Whitehead, op.cit., p.21; Farmer, op.cit., p.206)

+The process of concrescence